Skip to content

 Detailed Unexploded Ordnance (UXO) Risk Assessment_

-Applying the Source, Pathway, Receptor, Consequence (SPRC) Risk Model, we evaluate the range of ways WWI and WWII action could have led to UXO contamination and how modern construction methods, including human factors affect the likelihood of encountering UXO.
+A Detailed UXO Risk Assessment takes an in-depth look at the range of ways WWI and WWII action could have led to UXO contamination on your site and how modern construction methods, including human factors affect the likelihood of encountering UXO.

 An Expedited Detailed Risk Assessment (EDRA) is an alternative to our Detailed UXO Risk Assessments.
 It is still considered a stage 2 UXO risk assessment and undergoes the same extensive research process, but it has a faster turnaround time and contains more concise information which makes it easier and quicker to understand.